M-Osky/population_genetics/Readme.md

 bowtie_maker will generate the submission files for bowtie

-extractLogtlike will extract the log likelihood from each K ran in Structure
+extractLogtlike: extract the log likelihood from each K ran in Structure (outdated, it was used in an old Structure Unix pipeline)

+str_likelihood: extract the row likelihood values from each Structure run to a table (outdated)